top of page

 💡 Swim England Rankings record SC and LC times separately — every swimmer has PBs for both.

-To learn how official times are recorded and updated, 🔗 See our blog — [How Swim England Rankings Actually Work].
+To understand how times are logged and updated, 🔗 See our blog — [How Swim England Rankings Actually Work]

 The Four Levels of Licensed Meets